raspberrypilearning/comic-character/en/step_6.md

 --- /task ---

 This function will check the fields on your form for any empty values.
-If there are empty values, a validation message will be shown to your user in the alert box.
+If there are empty values, a validation message will be shown to the user in the alert box.
 The alert box will be hidden until the `validateForm()` function is run.

 --- task ---